cheropnai/massive-compgraphics_dum/README.md

 pip install -r requirements.txt
 ```
 4. Data Import
 You should have already obtained the MASSIVE Dataset mentioned in the Data File.
 Ensure that you have this dataset, and it is accessible in your project directory.
+Save it to the ```data``` folder in the project directory.
 ### Task 1 - Language Translation
 In this task, we will generate en-xx.xlsx files for all languages where the pivot language is English.
 This will be done using the id, utt, and annot_utt columns from the dataset.
 To execute this task, run the following command on the terminal or GitBash Terminal in Windows: